sunilyadav489/React-Redux-with-Webpack/README.md

-React Redux application with Webpack
+# Todo List application using React, Redux Core and Webpack

-In the project directory, you can install dependencies using:
+## In the project directory, you can install dependencies using:

 ### `npm install`

-Run the app in the development mode
+## Run the app in the development mode

 ### `npm run dev`